 The Flying Dutchmen look to break their dry spell and win Holland’s first World Cup.
 Led by Liverpool center-back and team captain Virgil van Dijk and the hybrid player Memphis Depay from Barcelona.

 As a No. 9 for Barcelona, Depay is the go-to goal scorer for both club and country.
 However, he wears the No. 10 for his national team – a number assigned to a creative distributor.
 Using this amalgamation of roles, Memphis Depay capitalized by scoring 12 goals in 10 games for the Oranje during qualifications.

-Wearing the famed No. 10, Memphis Depay walks in the shoes of predecessors like retired elite midfielder Wesley Sneijder – who led the Dutch to the final in 2010, and former forward Dennis Bergkamp, who was constantly criticized for cowardly behavior on the field.
-Bergkamp would implement dirty tactics, like advertently stepping on opponents’ toes and clipping their ankles with intention.
+Wearing the famed No. 10, Memphis Depay walks in the shoes of predecessors like retired elite midfielder Wesley Sneijder – who led the Dutch to the final in 2010, and former forward Dennis Bergkamp, who was constantly criticized for aggressive behavior on the field, despite his brilliant style of play.